What Is Complex PTSD & How Does PTSD Affect Relationships?

 It’s interesting to note that about 25 to 50% of veterans who have PTSD also have CPTSD.

-Any kind of life threatening event is a shock to a person’s neurological system that puts the brain’s amygdala on high alert for danger.
+Any kind of life threatening event is a shock to a person’s neurological system.
+It puts the brain’s amygdala on high alert for danger.
 So this can throw your nervous system into an ongoing state of fear.

 Symptoms may result from changes in some regions of the brain that deal with emotion, memory, and reasoning.
 Affected areas may include the amygdala, the hippocampus, and the prefrontal cortex. https://www.thrivetalk.com/cptsd/